avantrec/avantrec.github.io/sonoplus-faq/index.md

 Simply connect the SonoPlus to your network using the Ethernet cable, then plug in the power supply and connect it to the Micro-USB power socket on the SonoPlus.
 That's it.

-SonoPlus is an 'appliance', and no end-user configuration or management is required.
+SonoPlus is a plug-and-play 'appliance', and no end-user configuration or management is required.

 ## How do I use SonoPlus AirPlay?